richfitz/remake/doc/format.md

         fig.height: 7
 ```

 Everything in the `options` section will be set at the beginning of running `knitr`, and all options will be reset at the end (so that they do not affect any other documents).
-Note that `maker` does set the option `error` to `FALSE` so that an error in a knitr document is flagged as a build error.
+Note that `remake` does set the option `error` to `FALSE` so that an error in a knitr document is flagged as a build error.
 This can be overridden by using `error: true` in the option list.

-If you produce many knitr documents within one maker file, the default knitr figure path (just `figure/`) may lead to collisions.
+If you produce many knitr documents within one remake file, the default knitr figure path (just `figure/`) may lead to collisions.
 Setting `auto_figure_prefix: true` will build a figure path (knitr's option `fig.path`) based on the name of the *target* (which is probably related to the name of the input file).

 ### Fake targets